 Contact rent payment services

-There are services that can report your rent payments to the three major credit bureaus for a fee.
-Some of the most common options include:
+There are services that can report your rent payments to the three major credit bureaus.

-RentTrack.
-This service reports to all three credit reporting agencies.
+RentTrack: This service reports to all three credit reporting agencies.
 If your landlord doesn’t use RentTrack, they’ll collect your rent for a $6.95 fee and then send a check to your landlord.

 ClearNow.
 This service will take your rent from your checking or savings account.
 While there’s no cost to tenants, your landlord must sign up for ClearNow.
 If you opt in, your payments will be reported to Experian, one of the three main credit bureaus in the U.S.

 PayYourRent.
 This service reports to all three major credit reporting companies.
-Fees dependent on how you choose to pay your rent.
+Fees are dependent on how you choose to pay your rent.

 Cozy.
 This service is free to renters; landlords pay $9 a month per unit to receive auto-payments from tenant bank accounts, which are reported to Experian.